-Berlin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Berlin isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Berlin are a mix of both white- and blue-collar jobs.
 Overall, Berlin is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Berlin who work in sales jobs (13.98%), food service (12.16%), and office and administrative support (9.28%).
+There are especially a lot of people living in Berlin who work in food service (13.39%), sales jobs (12.30%), and office and administrative support (10.26%).

-Telecommuters are a relatively large percentage of the workforce: 10.16% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Berlin telecommute to their jobs.
+Overall, about 7.87% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Berlin is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Berlin is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Berlin in 2010 was $29,009, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
-This equates to an annual income of $116,036 for a family of four.
+The per capita income in Berlin in 2018 was $29,084, which is lower middle income relative to Maryland, and middle income relative to the rest of the US.
+This equates to an annual income of $116,336 for a family of four.
 However, Berlin contains both very wealthy and poor people as well.

 Berlin is a very ethnically-diverse town.
 The people who call Berlin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Berlin residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Berlin include German, Irish, English, Italian, and Welsh.
+Important ancestries of people in Berlin include German, English, Irish, Italian, and Polish.

 The most common language spoken in Berlin is English.
 Other important languages spoken here include Polish and Spanish.